Having the ability to convert leads into paying customers is one of the most important skills in the digital marketing industry.

 Total Conversions/Total Website Traffic X 100 = Conversion Rate

-Conversion may mean a sale, sign-ups, downloads, registrations, or any other action as defined by you.
-To better understand this, consider this example.
+Conversion may mean sales, sign-ups, downloads, registrations, or any other action as defined by you.
+To better understand, consider this example.

 Traffic sources are another conversion metric to keep track of, and you must know where most of your traffic comes from to double down on it.

 Keeping track of pages visited by users is a vital metric to monitor because it can tell you why your users visited such pages.

 Revenue Per Visitor

-Sometimes you want to know at what page your users leave your website; you need to know these things so you can find out what might be making them exit your site before they complete the action you want them to take.
+Sometimes you want to know at what page your users choose to leave your site.
+You need to find out what might be making them exit your site before they complete the action you want them to take.

-Steps to Conversion rate Optimization
+Steps To Conversion Rate Optimization

 To optimize your website for more conversion, there are steps and processes you need to follow to achieve your conversion goal.